 There are no technical elements to the hike and it is well suited to families with younger kids.

-How Long Does It Take To Hike Emerald Pools Trail In Zion?
+How Long Does It Take To Hike Emerald Pools Trail?

 Hiking the full loop trail (turning left after the bridge) and spur trail to Upper Pool took us 1 hour and 45 minutes total.